Elizabeth Sombart

-Elizabeth Sombart is a French classical pianist, born in Strasbourg.
+Elizabeth Sombart is a French classical pianist.
 In her youth she studied at the Strasbourg Conservatory where her first public performance was at the age of 11.
-She won first prize in National Piano Awards and Chamber Music Awards and left France at age 16 to study with several classical piano masters on various continents.
+She won first prize in National Piano Awards and Chamber Music Awards, and left France at age 16 to study with several classical piano masters on various continents.
+She has been a featured soloist in concerts with orchestras at well-known performance halls in Europe and the U.S. In addition to her concert performances, master classes, and recordings she has authored three books.

 In 1998, she created the Fondation Résonnance, a philanthropic organization which provides free music education and concerts with the goal of bring classical music to places it would not typically reach, including orphanages, hospitals, prisons and refugee camps.
 In 2006, Sombart was awarded one of the highest civilian honors France can bestow, the National Order of Merit (Chevalier de l'Ordre National du Mérite) for Lifetime Achievement for her humanitarian work, and in 2008 was made a Chevalier de l'Ordre des Arts et des Lettres for her artistic achievements.
-She has been a featured soloist in concerts with orchestras at well-known performance halls in Europe and the U.S.In addition to her concert performances, master classes, and recordings she has authored three books.